 A personal loan is a lump-sum loan that’s repaid in fixed installments over a set number of months or years.
 The APR is fixed throughout the life of the loan.
 Typically, loan terms range from one to five years but can be longer.
 With an unsecured personal loan, you won’t have to provide collateral to secure it.

-You can use a personal loan for a variety of reasons, including to pay for electrical repairs made to your car.
+There are a variety of reasons to borrow a personal loan, including to pay for electrical repairs made to your car.
 With a traditional personal loan, your credit will be heavily weighed to determine your eligibility once you apply.
 A higher credit score can help you get approved for a larger loan with a lower APR.
 Subprime borrowers may be offered extremely high APRs, if they’re approved for a personal loan at all.